gustavoalbert-smps/laravel-base/README.md

 php artisan serve
 ```
 to run the Laravel application.

+> _And of course not explicitly, the mysql service has to be running and with the database defined in its .env created._

 Laravel is accessible, powerful, and provides tools required for large, robust applications.